ilpropheta/PPL-Agents/README.md

 }
 ```

-The reason of the second check is because in some cases I have found that `messageSource.has_value() == false` even if `messageIdx == 1`.
-This can happen when you have multiple consumers on the same buffer.
+The second check is needed because it can happen that `messageSource.has_value() == false` even if `messageIdx == 1`.
+For example when you have multiple consumers on the same buffer.

-Another important point is the order of arguments here `Concurrency::make_choice(&stop, &data);`.
-If you put `stop` after `data` then you could never terminate if `data` keeps on getting in data!
-This is like a "short-circuit" in `||`: "if the first one does not have data then I check the second one, and so on...".
+Another important point is the order of arguments here `Concurrency::make_choice(&stop, &data);`: `stop` is before `data` because the behavior is very close the a "short-circuit" in boolean operators. *Only* if the first buffer does not have data then check the second, or the third, and so on...

 This repo contains a wrapper on top of `Concurrency::receive` to support cancellation while receiving.
 The cancellation is managed by the same `CancellationToken` provided by `Agent::Run`: